yuzuha48/RecipeShare/README.md

 # RecipeShare 🥘

-RecipeShare is a recipe sharing platform where people can search for recipes and post their own recipes.
+RecipeShare is a platform for users to discover a wide array of recipes while also offering them the opportunity to contribute and share their own culinary creations.

 Users can:
 - 🔍 search for a recipe